MSF says French Ebola patient's repatriation far too slow

-PARIS (Reuters) - Medecins Sans Frontieres (MSF) on Thursday criticized the delay in repatriating a foreign health worker infected with Ebola in Africa after it took two days to fly out the infected French volunteer from Liberia.
+PARIS, Sept 18 (Reuters) - Medecins Sans Frontieres (MSF) on Thursday criticised the delay in repatriating a foreign health worker infected with Ebola in Africa after it took two days to fly out the infected French volunteer from Liberia.

 A specially adapted aircraft was due in Monrovia on Thursday from the United States to take the female healthcare worker home to France after she was diagnosed with the deadly disease.